TattooMemorials/tattoo-memorials-app/README.md

 4. Review Auth Provider and middleware for any logic errors.

 For more details on Supabase Auth, refer to the [Supabase documentation](https://supabase.com/docs/guides/auth).

-random: 50MB for single image (set in Supabase Bucket settings)